Cost-Savings Strategies in Employee Benefit Plans

 Jaime Rapps Jaime Rapps, CPA is a Partner at Grassi and brings nearly 15 years of audit, accounting and tax experience to his role.
 A member of the firm’s Nonprofit and Healthcare practices, he specializes in financial reporting, audits, reviews, compilations and tax work for clients in these industries.
 Jaime advises a wide range of nonprofit organizations on financial, operational and compliance matters.
 He has extensive...
 Read full bio

-Michele Lindner Michele Lindner is a Principal at Grassi and is heavily engaged with clients in the construction industry.
+Michele Holmes Michele Holmes is a Principal at Grassi and is heavily engaged with clients in the construction industry.
 Michele manages Employee Benefit Plan audits and helps clients meet their financial and tax deadlines.
 She also provides guidance to allow them to run their operations more efficiently.
 Her work includes performing audits, reviews and compilations and in developing tax deferral strategies that save clients’ money.
 Michele...
 Read full bio

 Fiona Cheng Fiona Cheng is a Senior Manager with Grassi and a member of the Nonprofit team.
 She brings over 18 years of accounting experience in auditing nonprofit organizations.
 Fiona’s areas of expertise lie in financial statement audits for regionally known hospitals, for-profit and nonprofit managed care organizations and fund raising/grant making nonprofits.
 She also has experience in Uniform Guidance audits and employee benefit plan audits....
 Read full bio